 What is Building Physics?

 Building Physics is the application of physics to a building to help optimise the building’s operational performance.
-It addresses several different areas in building performance including: air movement, thermal performance, control of moisture, ambient energy, acoustics, light, climate and biology.
+It addresses several different areas in building performance including: air movement, thermal performance, control of moisture, ambient energy, acoustics, light, climate and comfort.